Onboarding

 2. Property Specs

-The Basics: Details on your home’s systems (HVAC, water heater) and kitchen appliances.
+- The Operations: Details on your home’s systems (HVAC, water heater) and kitchen appliances.

 3. Compliance & ID